git-lfs/git-lfs/docs/api/batch.md

   * `size` - Integer byte size of the LFS object.
 Must be at least zero.
 * `hash_algo` - The hash algorithm used to name Git LFS objects.
 Optional;
   defaults to `sha256` if not specified.
+* `supported_transfer_concurrency_modes` - Optional Array of String identifiers for
+  transfer concurrency modes that the client supports.
+If omitted, the server MUST assume that only the `basic` transfer concurrency mode is supported.
+* `preferred_transfer_concurrency_mode` - Optional String identifier for the transfer
+  concurrency mode that the client prefers.
+If omitted, the server MUST assume the `basic` transfer concurrency mode is preferred.

 Note: Git LFS currently only supports the `basic` transfer adapter.
 This property was added for future compatibility with some experimental transfer